Biden tries out for new role in Georgia: Party leader

 The results of the Jan.
 5 Senate runoffs in Georgia will determine whether Biden has a 50-50 Senate with Kamala Harris casting the tie-breaking vote as vice president or whether Republicans will enjoy a one-seat or two-seat majority.

-In any of those outcomes, a premium would be placed on bipartisan dealmaking and there would be hard limits on partisan excess.
+In any of those outcomes, a premium would be placed on bipartisan deal making and there would be hard limits on partisan excess.
 When it comes to stocking his administration, though, a majority sure would make life easier for Biden.

 But whatever happens in the runoff, Biden has some additional motivation in his trip to Georgia today.
 Biden’s visit to Pullman Yard in suburban DeKalb County highlights the kinds of voters the president-elect wants to keep front-and-center as he puts together his administration and transitions into power.